barouxlab/ChromDensityNano/README ChromDensityNano.txt

 README ChromDensityNano

 The following codes allow for a spatial analysis of chromatin density signal from transmission electrom microscopy (TEM) images.
-For details see†Nanoscale changes in chromatin organization represent the initial steps of tumorigenesis: a transmission electron microscopy study†.
-Lusik†Cherkezyan, Yolanda Stypula-Cyrus, Hariharan Subramanian, Craig White, Mart Dela Cruz, Ramesh K Wali, Michael J Goldberg, Laura K Bianchi, Hemant K Roy and Vadim Backman.†BMC Cancer 2014 14:189.
+For details see¬†Nanoscale changes in chromatin organization represent the initial steps of tumorigenesis: a transmission electron microscopy study¬†.
+Lusik¬†Cherkezyan, Yolanda Stypula-Cyrus, Hariharan Subramanian, Craig White, Mart Dela Cruz, Ramesh K Wali, Michael J Goldberg, Laura K Bianchi, Hemant K Roy and Vadim Backman.¬†BMC Cancer 2014 14:189.
 DOI: 10.1186/1471-2407-14-189

 A step-by-step guide to perform chromatin density analysis using these codes is described in:
 Transmission Electron Microscopy Imaging to analyse chromatin density distribution at the nanoscale level.
-Tohnyui Ndinyanka Fabrice, Lusik Cherkezyan, Christoph Ringli and CÈlia Baroux.
-Methods in Molecular Biology Springer Book Series, Ed NY, Special Issue ìPlant Chromatinî (2017) in press
+Tohnyui Ndinyanka Fabrice, Lusik Cherkezyan, Christoph Ringli and C√©lia Baroux.
+Methods in Molecular Biology Springer Book Series, Ed NY, Special Issue ‚ÄúPlant Chromatin‚Äù (2017) in press

-The†first step†consists in calculating and saving density autocorrelation functions (ACFs) of images that need to be analysed.††The†second step†is generating a best-fit for the distribution of†D, one of the three parameters describing the ACF based on the Whittle-Matern family of functions, accross all images.
-This parameter evaluates the††nature of the spatial heterogeneity of chromatin density.
+The¬†first step¬†consists in calculating and saving density autocorrelation functions (ACFs) of images that need to be analysed.¬†¬†The¬†second step¬†is generating a best-fit for the distribution of¬†D, one of the three parameters describing the ACF based on the Whittle-Matern family of functions, accross all images.
+This parameter evaluates the¬†¬†nature of the spatial heterogeneity of chromatin density.
-†
+¬†
+The graphical user interface is launched by running GUI_getACF_and_D.m in Matlab.
+To run properly it needs the functions rotavg.m, Fit_loop.m, get_ACF.m, and get_D.m saved in the same folder as the main GUI code.

 GUI_getACF_and_D.m
 Matlab code for the graphical user interface.
-It launches the initial prompt window and necessary codes (see below) to perform the calculations†
+It launches the initial prompt window and necessary codes (see below) to perform the calculations¬†
 GUI_getACF_and_D.fig
 Matlab figure generating the frame for the interactive user prompt get_ACF